 How to start toilet training – Day 1

 1. Take off their nappy and put on some ‘big girl’ or ‘big boy’ pants

 Make a big deal of how proud you are of them.
-Keep them out of nappies from now on in the daytime – as switching back and forth may confuse the child.
+Try keeping them out of nappies from now on in the daytime – in case switching back and forth confuses them and prolongs the process.
 You might still want to use nappies for bedtime (and perhaps naptime if you’re worried they might pee in their sleep – although they will probably surprise you).
 Unless your child is usually dry at night, it may be easier to just focus on day training at first.
 Night training can come later.

 2. Take your child to the toilet/potty and explain what they need to do

 Make sure they have the right words ‘pee’, ‘toilet’, ‘poo’ etc and let them know that they need to tell you when they have to go.

 3. Watch them for signs that they need to go